graysus/debloat-service/README.md

 ## Usage
 Just run the program in a terminal window. <br>
-When you've had enough, just press `Ctrl-C` to end the program.
+When you've had enough, just press `Ctrl-C` to end the program. <br>
+You can also use `debloat-service --help` for extra features.